Professor-Andy/csc235-HW1/README.md

 in the HW1 folder find the following directory using the bash commands used in class

-    - find the hello.txt file some where within the HW1/Documents folder
+    1. In the documents folder find the location of the hello.txt file once found print the current working directory.

-    - open it using vim
+    2. Open the hello.txt file using vim.

-    - in one command move from your current directory back to home
+    3. In one command move back to the home directory.

-    - next move to the projects directory and display a list of all items with in it
+    4. Now move to the projects directory and display a list of all items within it.

-    - lastly using an absolute path and in one comand move to Documents/Personal_Docs/dont_look
+    5. Using and absolute path move to the dont_look directory within HW1/Documents/Personal_Docs

+    6. In the current location make a directory called im_looking within the don’t_look directory

+    7. Now remove DO_NOT_LOOK.txt (delete it)

+    8. Lastly change directory to home using the home symbol

+    9. In a sentence or two did you encounter any challenges with this assignment

+    10. In a sentence or two did you learn or find anything interesting about this assignment